raml-org/raml-spec/versions/raml-10/raml-10.md

 |Name | Description |
 |:--------|:------------|
 | types?<br>schemas?<br>resourceTypes?<br>traits?<br>securitySchemes?<br>annotationTypes?<br>(&lt;annotationName&gt;)?<br>uses? | The definition of each node is the same as that of the corresponding node at the root of a RAML document.
 A library supports annotation node like any other RAML document.
 | usage? | Describes the content or purpose of a specific library.
-The value is a string and MAY be formatted using [markdown](#markdown).
+The value is a string and MAY be formatted using [Markdown](#markdown).

 The following example shows a simple library as a standalone, reusable RAML fragment document.